 DOD claims offices and MTFs manage complementary programs to recover for medical care furnished at DOD expense.
-Pursuant to a memorandum of agreement (MOA) between TJAG and The Surgeon General (see DA Pam 27-162, figure 14-2) and an informal understanding with Navy and Air Force authorities, claims offices and MTFs support each other's recovery programs.
+Pursuant to a memorandum of agreement (MOA) between TJAG and The Surgeon General (see DA Pam 27-162, fig 14-2) and an informal understanding with Navy and Air Force authorities, claims offices and MTFs support each other's recovery programs.

-- a.
-As provided in the MOA, claims offices will recover from automobile and other insurers, while MTFs will recover from health benefits and Medicare supplemental insurance. - b.
+- b.
 As provided in the MOA, MTFs will obtain insurance and other relevant information from persons receiving inpatient and outpatient treatment for injuries resulting from an accident.
 MTF personnel will also screen emergency room logs, clinic records, and patient admission information to identify accident cases.
 MTFs will refer these cases to local claims offices in a timely manner, assist local claims offices in obtaining medical records and cost computations, and route requests for medical records from injured parties and attorneys through the RJA or recovery attorney. - c.
 In return, claims offices will notify the MTFs of the final disposition of cases referred, deposit money recovered under 10 USC 1095 to the operations and management (O&M) account of the MTF that provided the care (see para 14-19d), and report the amounts deposited to an MTF's account on a monthly basis. - d.
 As provided in the MOA, the head of each claims office may enter into a local MOA with his or her supporting Army MTF commander.
 Such agreements should cover procedures, the degree of staffing each office will provide, and time frames for providing records or information.
 Such agreements may also provide for the MTF to assist the claims office's medical care recovery effort, either by giving back money deposited by the claims office into the MTF's O&M account to the claims office, or by providing personnel or other support.
 Any personnel provided or money returned to the claims office under such an agreement will only be used to support affirmative claims collection efforts. - e.
 If care was wholly or partly provided in a MTF on or after 5 November 1990 and recovery is possible from both a health benefits insurer and an automobile insurer, the MTF will first attempt to collect from the health insurer.
 If the MTF cannot recover the full value of the Government's claim from the health insurer, the MTF will forward the claim file to the installation claims office for collection from the automobile insurer. - f.
 An individual JAG office may also have a local MOA with its MTF permitting the local claims office, rather than or in addition to the medical center JA, to take legal action on Third Party Collection Program claims.

-Section IV Recovering and Depositing Claims
+Recovering and Depositing Claims